baleada/docs/src/prose/features/shared/eligible-focus.md

 For example, if you're building a spreadsheet interface, you might want an easy way to focus the next cell that contains a formula.
 These app-specific conditions for focus transfer get first-class support from Baleada Features' eligible focus functions.

-More specifically, you can use the optional `options` argument of the eligible focus functions to set up your additional conditions for determining what is considered a "eligible" focus target.
+More specifically, you can use the optional `options` argument of the eligible focus functions to set up your additional conditions to determine what is considered a "eligible" focus target.

 The `options` argument for each of those functions is an object.
 Here's a breakdown of that object: